 The difference between our average price and what Medicare/Medicaid or commercial insurance pays Pullman Regional Hospital cannot be charged to the patient.
 Pullman Regional Hospital must "write-off" this amount.
-Over the last several years, Pullman Regional Hospital's average uncompensated care is $2,850,000.
-In just over three years, it has climbed by 64 percent.
+Over the last several years, Pullman Regional Hospital's average uncompensated care when taking into account changes in the coverage for Medicaid totaled nearly $9,000,000.

 Patient Safety at Pullman Regional Hospital

 Pullman Regional Hospital continues a strong commitment to provide the highest level of safety for patients.
 We apply the Institute of Medicine's patient safety recommendations, the National Patient Safety Goals, our Philosophy of Care, technological advances, and current "best practices" to improve our patient care processes.
 Two significant areas of patient safety are medication administration and infection prevention.
 While Pullman Regional Hospital does a tremendous job of preventing errors, our ultimate focus is to eliminate both hospital acquired infections and medication errors.